Quokka Apocalypse for Fringe World 2020

 Design Brief

-To spark my creativity, the public service announcement provided a mood board that featured animal masks, a vaporwave aesthetic, and Wes Anderson’s Fantastic Mr. Fox (2009).
+To spark my creativity, public service announcement provided a mood board that featured animal masks, a vaporwave aesthetic, and Wes Anderson’s Fantastic Mr. Fox (2009).
 Drawing inspiration from the science fiction genre, I developed thumbnail sketches influenced by Men in Black (1997), while referencing the space patches I had previously designed for the 'Orbituaries' article for Dircksey Magazine 2019 Issue 2: Vol.5 I Glitch.
-I explored additional variations centered around key script elements; including the animal team, detergent and the bubbles is creates, a UFO to representing the alien threat and the Perth city skyline - ultimately blending local and extraterrestrial imagery.
+I explored additional variations centered around core script elements; including the animal team, detergent and the bubbles is creates, a UFO to representing the alien threat and the Perth city skyline - ultimately blending local and extraterrestrial imagery.

 Concept & Inspiration

 After presenting my initial sketches for the Quokka Apocalypse design brief, the client expressed a keen interest in the space patch concept.
 We collaborated closely to refine the design elements, deliberating over various aspects such as whether to include the title of the show within the patch, the depiction of the solar system around the perimeter versus the native vegetation that quokka’s typically consume.
-We also considered the quokka's trademark bandanna and debated its body positioning—whether to portray it facing front-on or at a 3/4 angle.
-Additionally, we discussed incorporating key elements from the script, such as the golden key and bubbles versus the UFO and asteroids in a smaller micro patch at the bottom.
+We also considered the quokka's trademark bandanna and debated its body positioning, whether to portray it facing front-on or at a 3/4 angle.
+Additionally, we discussed incorporating key elements from the script, such as the golden key and bubbles vs the UFO and asteroids in a smaller micro patch at the bottom.
 This collaborative process allowed us to hone in on a final design, which served as a foundation for creating variation sketches to explore different possibilities further.

 Design Process